persevere-and-motivate/HaxeShare/README.md

  * A client-side `Router` class with basic functionality.
  * A `FormBuilder` with the ability to submit data forms easily.
  * Server-based router.
+ * Added OAuth on the PHP target (just externs for now.
+Currently untested).

 Essential Features to be added: